alexandrapierson/HTML-Budget-Breeze/README.md

 1. **Sign In or Create an Account:**

-   - Sign in using your Budget Breeze account username and password
+   - Sign in using your Budget Breeze account email and password
    - Create an account using the sign up button on the log in page.